Lee M. Jefferson

 BIOGRAPHY

-Lee Jefferson is the Nelson D. and Mary McDowell Rodes Associate Professor of Religion.
+Lee Jefferson is the Nelson D. and Mary McDowell Rodes Professor of Religion.
 Prior to coming to Centre in 2008, Jefferson taught courses at Memphis Theological Seminary and at Vanderbilt University, both in various areas of the Christian tradition.
-His primary area of interest is the development of the Christian tradition and art and imagery of Late Antiquity.
+His primary area of interest is the development of the Christian tradition and art and imagery of Late Antiquity; and more currently religion and identity through food.
 He graduated cum laude from Sewanee-University of the South and earned his M.Div. from Southern Methodist University (magna cum laude).
 He earned his M.A. and Ph.D. in religion from Vanderbilt University.

-He has published articles on different aspects of early Christianity in Religion and the Arts, Studia Patristica, Religion Compass, the Sewanee Theological Review, the SBL Bible Odyssey, the Yale ISM Review, and the Biblical Archaeology Review.
+He has published articles on different aspects of early Christianity in Religion and the Arts, Studia Patristica, Religion Compass, the Sewanee Theological Review, the SBL Bible Odyssey, the Yale ISM Review, the Biblical Archaeology Review, and Interpretation.
 His book reviews have appeared in Review of Biblical Literature, Religious Studies Review, Church History, and the Journal of Early Christian Studies.

 PROFESSIONAL AFFILIATIONS/MEMBERSHIPS